Skip to main content

 CPUs are virtualized and shared across application containers on a Diego cell virtual machine (VM).

-The CPU usage figure reported as part of the application metrics represents the CPU usage of an applicaiton instance as a percentage of a single CPU core.
+The CPU usage figure reported as part of the application metrics represents the CPU usage of an application instance as a percentage of a single CPU core.
 Since there are usually multiple CPU cores per VM, it is possible for the CPU usage to exceed 100%, which means your application is using the equivalent compute power of more than a single CPU core.

 A CPU usage figure above 100% is not necessarily problematic.
 The more important metric for identifying issues is CPU entitlement, which is a formula Cloud Foundry uses to determine how much CPU your application is allowed to use from the host VM based on its memory capacity.